bkiefer/vonda/ReadMe.md

 ## Introduction

-VOnDA is a framework for the implementation of dialogue management functionality in dialogue systems for virtual agents.
+VOnDA is a framework for the implementation of reactive dialogue management functionality in dialogue systems for virtual agents.
 Although domain-independent, VOnDA is tailored towards dialogue systems with a focus on social communication, which implies the need of a long-term memory and high user adaptivity.

-VOnDA's theoretical underpinning is the Information State-Update approach, which bears great similarity to the Belief-Desire-Intent approach to artificial agents.
+VOnDA's heavily draws inspiration from the Information State-Update approach, which bears great similarity to the Belief-Desire-Intent approach to artificial agents.
 The Information State is realized using the special RDF data storage and reasoning component HFC that is designed to handle time-varying data.

+Rather than being a complete dialogue framework, VOnDA is a hybrid rule-based/statistical implementation layer that can implement / simulate various approaches, from state-based to probabilistic reasoning.

 ## Installation